 The AAFP is of the opinion that the AMA guidelines are open to interpretation.
 The AAFP extends the AMA guidelines to cover relationships with all proprietary health-related entities that might create a conflict of interest rather than limiting the application of thep rinciples to "pharmaceutical, device, and medical equipment industries."
 The AAFP has the right and responsibility to interpret the guidelines for the organization and its members on an ongoing basis.
 The AAFP opposes federal or state governmental efforts to enforce these guidelines.
 The issue of enforcement is the responsibility of physicians and their professional organizations.

 In 2013, the Centers for Medicare & Medicaid Services released the "National Physician Payment Transparency Program" (formerly known as the Sunshine Act) which requires manufacturers of pharmaceuticals or medical devices to publicly report payments made to physicians and teaching hospitals thereby creating greater transparency around the financial relationships that occur among them.
-Indirect payments to faculty are exempted from reporting when the CME activity meets the accreditation requirements and standards of the ACCME and/or the eligibility requirements and standards of the AAFP CME Credit System.
-(1991) (2014 April BOD)
+Indirect payments to faculty should be exempt from reporting when the CME activity meets the accreditation requirements and standards of the ACCME and/or the eligibility requirements and standards of the AAFP CME Credit System.
+(1991) (2019 COD)